oat-sa/taohub-articles/articles/Frontend/Best Practices/code-writing.md

 ```

 ### Good example: properly named identifiers
-Since the silly example was trivial, the equivalent respecting good practices
+Since the silly example was trivial, the equivalent respecting the best practices
 is trivial as well.
 Variables got a proper name, and long names are removed
 for the benefit of clearer versions.